 CBE’s article, written by Cheri Dale, a woman no doubt, said that the letter to Timothy was addressed to the city of Ephesus when it was at that time a worship center of Artemis; Artemis, the daughter of Zeus, was the goddess of the hunt, the moon, and chastity.

 Artemis worship included many ‘sacred’ prostitutes who might have to entertain by speaking in front of men, and were good in the art of witty replies.
 On the other hand, married women were often uneducated and lived secluded lives, raising children and managing their homes.
 Hence, in that context, women were told to learn from their husbands.

-Nonetheless, if we review B403, we find that women of those days were very capable, quite different from what the authors above had painted them to be.
+Nonetheless, if we review B403, we find that women of those days were actually very capable, quite different from what the authors’ hypothesis were.

 B403 - Be involved in church ministry (for women)

 Should women take up leadership positions in church?
 The early church started with prayer.
 In Acts 1:14, it said that they were praying with one accord and specifically mentioned ‘with the women and Mary, the mother of Jesus.’

 Women during this period were not exactly subservient.
 They were into commerce like Lydia who was engaged in the lucrative trade of dealing with expensive purple cloth, a symbol of power and prestige (Acts 16:14).

 They were active in church, like Phoebe who was addressed as a ‘deacon of the church of Cenchrea’ (Rom 16:1).
 Paul called her a diakonos, a term perceived to be used to denote a Christian minister.
 And there was the ‘elect lady’ (or ‘chosen lady’) in 2 John 1:1 whom the Apostle John commended; she must had been a prominent lady.